-Australians are exposed to radiation from a variety of natural and artificial sources.
+Australians are exposed to radiation from a variety of natural and artificial sources everyday.
 Radiation is energy travelling as waves or particles.
-Ionising radiation has enough energy to ionise (remove an electron from an atom) which can change the chemical composition of matter.
-Non-ionising radiation has less energy but can still excite molecules and atoms causing then to vibrate faster.
+Ionising radiation has enough energy to ionise (remove an electron from an atom) which can change the chemical composition of the material.
+Non-ionising radiation has less energy but can still excite molecules and atoms causing them to vibrate faster.

-Ionising radiation is the energy produced from natural and artificial radioactive materials.
-It is present in the environment because of naturally occurring radioactive materials such as uranium, thorium, actinium and potassium-40 exist in the material that makes up planet Earth.
-This leads to exposure to gamma rays and radioactive radon gas.
+Ionising radiation is produced from natural and artificial radioactive materials.
+It is present in the environment because naturally occurring radioactive materials such as uranium, thorium, actinium and potassium-40 exist in the material that makes up planet Earth.
+This leads to exposure to alpha, beta and gamma radiation including radioactive radon gas.
 Natural radioactivity is present in the air we breathe, food we eat, water we drink and even in our bodies.
-We are also exposed to natural ionising radiation that comes from outer space and passes through the atmosphere of the planet – so-called cosmic radiation.
+We are also exposed to natural ionising radiation that comes from outer space and passes through the atmosphere of the planet.
+This is called cosmic radiation.

 There are three main sources of artificial ionising radiation.
 They are:

-- industrial uses, mainly in measurement and scientific research; and
+- industrial uses, mainly in measurement and scientific research

 - fallout from nuclear weapons testing and accidents around the world.

 The figure below shows the relative annual per capita dose to the Australian population from the various radiation sources.
 Currently, on average, our exposure to medical radiation is the dominant source.

-The damaging effects of ionising radiation come from the packages of high energy that are released from radioactive material.
-Although different types of ionising radiation have different patterns of energy release and penetrating power (see ionising radiation topics) there is no general property that makes artificial ionising radiation different and more damaging than the ionising radiation that comes from natural radioactive material.
-While the sources differ, the types of radiation are the same which means we can directly compare doses from artificial sources of ionising radiation and those from natural sources.
+The damaging effects of ionising radiation come from the packages of high energy that are released from radioactive sources.
+Although different types of ionising radiation have different patterns of energy release and penetrating power (see ionising radiation topics), there is no general property that makes artificial ionising radiation different or more damaging than the ionising radiation that comes from natural radioactive material.
+While the sources differ, the types of radiation are the same which means we can directly compare doses from artificial sources of ionising radiation to those from natural sources.

-Solar radiation consists of several different forms of non-ionising radiation and many modern technologies such as, power-lines, electrical equipment and mobile phone systems, also produce forms of non-ionising radiations.
+Solar radiation consists of several different forms of non-ionising radiation, such as ultraviolet (UV).
+Many modern technologies such as power-lines, electrical equipment and mobile phone systems also produce forms of non-ionising radiation.

-We cannot eliminate radiation from our environment but by having a good understanding of radiation and controlling our exposure, we can reduce our risk.
+We cannot eliminate radiation from our environment, but by having a good understanding of radiation and how to control our exposure, we can reduce our risk.

-The electromagnetic spectrum includes radio waves, microwaves, infrared rays, light rays, ultra violet rays, X‑rays and gamma rays.
-All electomagnetic radiation is transmitted through empty space at 3.0 X 108 metres per second (300 thousand kilometres per second).
+The electromagnetic spectrum includes radio waves, microwaves, infrared rays, light rays, UV rays, X‑rays and gamma rays.
+All electromagnetic radiation is transmitted through empty space at the speed of light.

 The different forms of electromagnetic radiation are distinguished from each other by: